Academic-Labbook/alp/README.md

    - administrator -> administrator
  - Disable private posts (useless with forced login)
  - Reference widget under posts:
-   - Links to posts referenced
    - Links to posts that reference this one
-   - DOI and arXiv references
-   - Shortcode for any other reference
  - Advanced search:
    - Search within PDFs etc.
    - Advanced search page with options to search by revision, etc.